 ADVERTISEMENT

-According to a report by MMA Fighting, UFC disclosed four new fights for UFC 330, which are: Vicente Luque vs. Tresean Gore (185 lbs), Geoff Neal vs. Chidi Njokuani (170 lbs), Mansur Abdul-Malik vs. Dustin Stoltzfus (185 lbs), and Myktybek Orolbai vs. Jeremiah Wells (170 lbs), all on the prelims.
+According to an earlier report by MMA Fighting, UFC disclosed four new fights for UFC 330, which are: Vicente Luque vs. Tresean Gore (185 lbs), Geoff Neal vs. Chidi Njokuani (170 lbs), Mansur Abdul-Malik vs. Dustin Stoltzfus (185 lbs), and Myktybek Orolbai vs. Jeremiah Wells (170 lbs), all on the prelims.

 When it comes to being a veteran, Vicente Luque appropriately justifies the word.
 The Brazilian has been fighting in the UFC since 2015 and has faced big names like Belal Muhammad, Tyron Woodley, and Leon Edwards at the welterweight division.
 However, Luque’s days at 170 lbs turned a bit lackluster after Kevin Holland and Joel Alvarez handed him back-to-back defeats.